Daviot/deve/README.md

 Contains all reusable code snippets without own logic.

 ### admin
-Contains the deve admin interface.
+Contains the wyvr admin interface.

 ### functions
-Contains the main functions of the deve generator.
+Contains the main functions of the wyvr generator.

 ### plugin
 Contains the installed plugins.